VibhashDwivedi/Interactly-Assignment/Readme.md

     ```sh
     npm run dev
     ```
 The server will run successfully on port `8000`.
 Use Postman or any other API client to perform CRUD operations.
+- Goto `localhost:8000/createContact` to create new Contact
+- Goto `localhost:8000/getContact` to get Contact details using id
+- Goto `localhost:8000/updateContact` to update email and mobile number
+- Goto `localhost:8000/deleteContact` to delete contact using id

 ### Screenshots